The 2023 shortlist recognises the scholarly contribution and quality of six history monographs published in 2022.

 - its author’s first solely written history book;

-- on a subject within a field of European or World History;
+- on a subject within a field of British or Irish history;

 - an original and scholarly work of historical research by an author who received their doctoral degree from a British or Irish university;

 - published in English during the calendar year 2022.